Code-Illuminators/Illuminators_infra/README.md

 The `environment-setup` module provisions shared environment infrastructure used by multiple applications.

 ## Includes
-- Creation of IKS resources
+- Creation of EKS resources
 - Deployment of Consul infrastructure
 - Provisioning of an S3 bucket for images
 - Additional foundational environment-wide components